muness/muness.github.io/_posts/2023-06-28-documenting-strategy-lessons-from-leading-data-and-eng.md

 Once developed and embraced, a strategy document serves as a compass.
 It guides us in the right direction, keeps us aligned with our vision, and helps us make decisions that are consistent with our goals.
 But like any compass, it's only useful if we refer to it regularly, understand it, and apply it wisely.

 Make strategy a part of everyday conversations.
 Use it to inspire, to guide, and to drive your teams forward.
 Help them create their our own future.
 And hence a journey worth embarking on.

+Many thanks to Ale Cabrera and Drazen Urch for providing feedback that made this post better.